 A complication to assignee focused searching is that U.S. published applications may be published without an assignee/owner designation.
 With additional effort, however, diligent searchers usually can connect certain other published data to a given company.
-For example, inventor names (which are listed on published applications)

-can be associated with certain employers to predict the ownership of the patent application.
+For example, inventor names (which are listed on published applications) can be associated with certain employers to predict the ownership of the patent application.

-- D. Preliminary Patent Claim Analysis.
+3.4 Preliminary Patent Claim Analysis

 Once a group of possibly relevant patents have been identified, it is normally left to a patent attorney to make a preliminary analysis of the patent claims.
 It is important to be thorough in this step in that each independent claim of each identified patent document must be reviewed to assess whether the product under development may be covered by the claim language.
-It is not uncommon for an attorney to work through dozens of patents to identify just a few patents which require further study. - E. Detailed Patent Claim Analysis.
+It is not uncommon for an attorney to work through dozens of patents to identify just a few patents which require further study.

+3.5 Detailed Patent Claim Analysis

 Patents selected for further study are then analyzed in detail in consultation with product engineers and managers.
 The extent to which product managers are alerted to the underlying patent issue will vary according to the assessment context such as the management level of the technical expert.
 Where confidentiality concerns are extreme, the best approach may be for the attorney to ask focused questions.
 It is equally likely that engineers and managers will be called upon to understand the complete set of patent claims, the overall patent document and the patent owners of interest.

 A note of caution is in order here in that technologists who are new to patent law issues should be careful in attempting to assess infringement problems.
-For example, it is a common problem that issued patents and published patent applications are confused by engineers and product managers.
-Published patent applications contain claims that have not yet been examined by a government patent office.
+For example, it is a common problem that issued patents published patent applications and confused engineers and by product Published patent applications managers. contain claims that have not yet been examined by a government patent office.
 It is typical that the claim scope is narrowed during the examination process.
 Products are therefore more likely to fall into the scope of the claims of published applications than the claims of issued patents.
 It is important not to "sound the alarm" solely on the basis of a published application.

-F. Finding Relevant Patents: Geographic Scope.
+3.6 Finding Relevant Patents: Geographic Scope

 Not addressed above in the paragraphs covering searching was the geographical scope of the search.
-Absent special circumstances (e.g., a promising new pharmaceutical), initial searching should not be extended into multiple countries.
+Absent special circumstances promising (e.g., а pharmaceutical), initial searching should not be extended into multiple countries.
 Instead, searching beyond the U.S. or other home country can be staged.
 U.S.-based companies should in most cases begin searching for U.S. patents.

 Following an initial assessment of any product-relevant U.S. patent protection, product development managers can consider whether to expand the search to selected, important countries or regions such as Europe and Japan.
-European patent protection is typically assessed by searching the patent documents of the European Patent Office (Munich).
+European patent protection is typically assessed by searching the patent documents of the European Patent Office (Munich), but should also include the national patent offices of key countries such as Germany.

 The search for patents beyond the U.S. (or one's home country) can be based on subject matter or family, but typically will include both these approaches.
-If relevant

-U.S. patents have already been identified, developers may wish to know whether a directly corresponding patent has been filed in the European patent office.
+If relevant U.S. patents have already been identified, developers may wish to know whether a directly corresponding patent has been filed in the European patent office.